How Much Does Popcorn Ceiling Removal Cost in 2025?

 Written by HomeAdvisor.

-On average, the price for removing a popcorn ceiling falls between $1 and $2 per square foot, with the average homeowner spending around $1,985.
-After considering labor and the room size, most homeowners spend between $927 and $3,042 on the project.
-Texture, painting, or other refinishing options like decorative tiles will add extra costs.
+For the average homeowner, popcorn ceiling removal costs $1,985.
+After considering the cost of labor and the room's size, most homeowners spend between $927 and $3,043 on this renovation project.
+Texture, painting, or other refinishing options like decorative tiles add extra costs.

 Popcorn Ceiling Removal Cost Calculator